-From an introductory essay to a volume of science-fiction and fantasy stories written by women (She’s Fantastical, 1995), writer Ursula Le Guin observes:
+From an introductory essay to a volume of science-fiction and fantasy stories written by women (She’s Fantastical, Sybylla Press 1995), writer Ursula Le Guin observes:

 “In the last thirty years or so, as women have taken to writing as women, not as honorary or artificial men, it’s become clear that they see a rather different world, and describe it by rather different means.
 The most startling difference is that men aren’t at the centre of it …”

-It’s likely that contemporary women, with the multiple roles our lives call us to play, yearn for less polarized female characters; embodying a complexity that might reflect their own desire to be both a good mother and a beguiling temptress in the bedroom, or a successful property investor, and an activist for animal rights.
+Contemporary women, with the multiple roles our lives call us to play, may well yearn for less polarized female characters; embodying a complexity that might reflect their own desire to be both a good mother and a beguiling temptress in the bedroom, or a successful property investor, and an activist for animal rights.
 Wise and sexually knowing.

 These are certainly the types of characters I yearn to write.